antoniofaccioli/libreoffice-appimage/README.md

 # libreoffice-appimage
-This script create a appimage version of LibreOffice.
+This script create the appimage version of LibreOffice.

 Parameters:
 version (ex.
 5.3.3.1)